fpc/pas2js/README.md

 git pull
 git submodule update --init --recursive
 ```
-This will pull any upstream changes to the FPC repository.
+This will pull any upstream changes to your local FPC repository.

 #### TortoiseGit ####